priyansh-rawat/Teacher-Student-priority-queue-in-c/README.md

 ### B. Build & Execute
 Compile the code : gcc priority_queue.c<br>
 Once the compilation is done, the a.out file created can be executed.

+##### PS.
+The program performs best on short burst times.
+If the burst time for any teacher or student surpasses 100seconds, they will be prioritised and served before any further input is taken.